 These momentary low voltage switches (3 amps, 24 volts AC-DC) are for use with copper wiring only and feature 3 quick connect terminals on the back for simple installation.
 They fit into Despard style interchangeable switch plates and mounting straps as well as cover plates from old Uniline systems produced by Bryant Electric.

 Despard Switch Plates for replacement Sierra switches (called Despard switches) are available in several quality finishes including satin bronze, dark bronze, oil rubbed bronze, satin, polished and antique brass, brushed aluminum, polished chrome, stainless steel, brown, black, ivory, light almond, and white - although not all configurations are available in every finish.
 Single and double gang sizes are available to house 1, 2, 3, 4 or 6 switches.
 Switch openings are 29/32" by 11/16" and screw holes measure 3-13/16" apart, center to center.

 Your home may have a single switchplate that houses regular 120 volt Despard toggle switches, outlets, or pilot lights mounted right alongside your Sierra Electric low voltage switches.

-Narrow plates comes as small as 1.5" wide with various other widths, including 1.75" Despard switch plates, 2" Despard plates and 2.25" covers.
+Narrow plates comes as small as 1.5" wide.
+Also available are 1.75" Despard switch plates, 2" Despard plates and 2.25" covers.
 Device openings and screw placements are the same as on a standard sized Despard plate.

 Kyle Switch Plates' exclusive line of decorative art switchplates for Despard switches dress up old, outdated switches.
 Uniquely handcrafted with beautiful decorative metal overlays, these designer Despard art wall plates will add chic flair to your home and come in a wide vareity of gorgeous finishes to meet any decor's color scheme.
 Choose the decorative design you like for your home and select the Despard style opening plates from the drop-down menu when you order.

 These momentary light switches are a rectangular shape and would require a new switch plate, but are otherwise rated the same as the Sierra switches (3 amps, 24 volts) and are compatible with the old Sierra remote control relays.

 GE's toggle style low voltage switches are another option if you wish to use standard switchplates with your low voltage system, however they may cause some confusion because they look similar to a regular switch even though they really are a part of a low voltage setup.
 It is generally better to keep a similar look throughout your low voltage system.